Rtipper/reading-notes2/class-0011.md

 - Start up the server with node server.js
 - Much like HTML, EJS is broken up into specifically defined parts, known as "Partials" -- head.ejd, header.ejd and footer.ejs
+- We have our partials defined now.
+All we have to do is include them in our views.
+Let’s go into index.ejs and about.ejs and use the include syntax to add the partials.
+- Let’s define some basic variables and a list to pass to our home page.
+Go back into your server.js file and add the following inside your app.get('/') route.
+- To echo a single variable, we just use <%= tagline %>.
+Let’s add this to our index.ejs file.
+- To loop over our data, we will use .forEach.
+Let’s add this to our view file.